bentasker/LocalChat/README.md

 Over time, it will likely be hardened further, but it's unlikely it will ever be considered safe for completely unrestricted access - allowing discoverability would allow adversaries to establish likely meeting places in advance.

+### Docker

+It's possible to [run the client and the server software in docker](docker/README).
+This greatly simplifies some of the client dependencies.

 ### Direct Communication